Management’s Discussion and Analysis of Financial Condition and Results of Operations

 Pursuant to the MCU Agreement, the Company committed $2.0 million of capital contributions payable in cash of $1.15 million and stock of $0.85 million, in exchange for 15% of the fully-diluted equity ownership of MCU and 50% of the equity of any future joint ventures formed with MCU.
-Through December 31, 2019, the Company has invested $0.75 million in cash and $0.75 million in stock out of the $2 million commitment for MCU to demonstrate the feasibility of the Mercury Remediation System on CPL's permitted platform.
-Upon successful feasibility, the Company and MCU would create a new, 50-50 venture called Comstock Mercury Remediation LLC for pursuing global business opportunities.
-The Company has the rights to invest in up to 25% of MCU and separately, 50% of the joint venture and expects to close on these transactions during the second and third quarters of 2020.
+Through March 31, 2020, the Company has invested $0.90 million in cash and $0.75 million in stock out of the 2.0 million commitment for MCU to demonstrate the feasibility of the Mercury Remediation System on CPL’s permitted platform.

 Over the past seven years, Comstock has implemented several approved plans, by the Nevada Division of Environmental Protection (“NDEP”), intended to address NDEP’s and the U.S. Environmental Protection Agency (“EPA”) protocols, guidance and goals for sampling, characterizing, transporting and managing mercury within the Carson River Mercury Superfund Site.
 These plans and CPL’s existing, permitted infrastructure provide an ideal platform for evaluating the efficacy of the MCU process.
 MCU and the Company will work closely with NDEP for any additional approvals or permits.

-MCU has delivered sampling and testing equipment to the American Flat site in February 2020, and has begun taking samples of tailings at locations in the Carson River Mercury Superfund Site ("CRMSS") to locate suitable material to commence bulk testing.
-The remaining equipment is scheduled for arrival in April 2020.
+The Company and MCU are evaluating numerous locations containing historical, mercury-contaminated tailings, and developing a detailed schedule for the pilot testing.
+MCU delivered sampling and testing equipment to the American Flat site in February 2020, and has begun taking samples of tailings at locations in the Carson River Mercury Superfund Site (“CRMSS”) to locate suitable material to commence bulk testing.
+The remaining equipment is scheduled for arrival in the second quarter of 2020.

 CPL and Development of Clean Technologies